Doodleverse/dash_doodler/README.md

     * Your operating system name and version.
     * Any details about your local setup that might be helpful in troubleshooting.
     * Detailed steps to reproduce the bug.
+    * the log file made by the program during the session, found in

 #### Fix Bugs